-1 Copy the plug-in file, novl-idm-pswd.dll, to the lib directory in your Sun Java System Directory installation location.
+- 1 Locate the correct plug-in file.
+See Section 2.2.2, "Where to Find the Plug-In," on page 14 for information. - 2 Copy the binary plug-in file to the lib directory in your Sun Java System Directory installation location.